justnonamenoname/lifeticle/readme.md

 An image can disappear, which means it is not part of the lifeticle but rather some external functionality.
 And the lifeticle exerts a reverse influence.
-Such a particle appears to resemble a kind of micro-brain with its own functionality - otherwise, it wouldn't work, and this creates the problem of indivisible structure.
+Such a particle appears to resemble a structure with its own functionality - otherwise, it wouldn't work, and this creates the problem of indivisible structure.
 This problem also exists in elementary particles: an electron has properties such as momentum (direction and speed), charge, spin, interactions with other particles, etc.
 If an elementary particle had no properties, it would exist without interacting with the world and would not be part of it.
 In Wolfram's theory, the elements of the hypergraph, from which elementary particles are composed, also have multiple properties.